-$$\frac{dH}{dt} = 0 \quad \Leftrightarrow \quad f(\vec{p}, t)f(\vec{p}2, t) = f(\vec{p}1', t)f(\vec{p}2', t) \tag{2.107}$$
+$$\frac{dH}{dt} = 0 \quad \Leftrightarrow \quad f(\vec{p}, t)f(\vec{p}2, t) = f(\vec{p}1', t)f(\vec{p}2', t) \tag{2.102}$$

 Thus, as in the previous discussions based on the master equations, the Boltzmann equation also describes a system with an apparently "preferred" time direction.
 This seems again at odds with the time reversal symmetry incorporated in the theory.
-This behavior relies again on the trend of the system to spend most of the time in the macroscopic state with the largest number of possible microscopic realizations.
-This discrimination of macroscopic states is better the larger the system.
+This behavior relies on the fact that the system spends most of the time in the macroscopic state with the largest number of possible microscopic realizations.
+This discrimination of macroscopic states is the better the larger the system.
 From this point of view also Poincaré's recurrence theorem, which states that any mechanical system would after a certain time approach any phase space configuration arbitrarily close to an initial configuration, would not be a real objection.
 For a macroscopically large number of particles the recurrence time is long and would in practice exceed even he age of the universe.
 The H-theorem is not rigorously true for the real system, since there are fluctuations as we have seen in previous discussions.
 But a spectacular violation would in practice be highly unlikely.